Programme in brief

 Nevertheless, in the end you’ll see that this approach prepares you very well for the job market after your study.

 The atmosphere in a Dutch classroom is open and the relationships between students and teachers are informal.
 Questions and discussions in class are very much appreciated.
 We like to work in social labs where brands and teachers work together in a business like environment.

 Students have approximately 20 hours of group lessons per week.
 Each year is divided into four periods of 10-12 weeks.
 Students spend around 18 hours per week on group work and studying at home.

 During your time at Fontys School of Business and Communication in Eindhoven you will be assigned a personal study mentor.
 Where possible, a single study coach is assigned for the full duration of the four-year programme.
 In this way, the study coach is able to establish a close relationship with the student.
 The study mentor tracks the developmental progress of a student and is close at hand to offer constructive advice and support.

 The study coach is available to assist students with any study-related problems.
 He or she offers general support throughout the programme and can refer students to a range of specialist advisors if and when necessary.
 The study coach is there to facilitate personal reflection, to motivate students, and to prepare them for their graduation.
 The ability to self-reflect is essential for gaining a realistic insight into one’s natural strengths and weaknesses.
 Part of the study coach’s role involves discussing a future career plan that will fit the talents and aspirations of the individual student.

-Second year internship
+Third year internship